wejs/we-plugin-comment/README.md

 # We.js comments plugin

-> Add comments in your we.js project
+Add comments to We.js project

 ## Configuration